bullhorn/rest-api-docs/source/includes/_query.md

 }
 ```

 Retrieves a list of entities.
 The query is performed against the database.
-The `where` parameter accepts Java Perstance Language (JPQL) syntax, which is similar SQL syntax.
-Access the data via that database is only performant when you query very specific data.
-Otherwise it is preferred that you use the [Search](#search) call if it is available for the entity type for which you want to search.
+The `where` parameter accepts Java Persistance Query Language (JPQL) syntax, which is similar SQL syntax.
+Accessing data via that database is only performant when you query very specific data.
+Otherwise, it is preferable to use the [Search](#search) call when it is available for the entity type for which you want to search.

 <aside class="notice">NOTE: At least one of the required parameters(fields and layout) or both must be specified.</aside>